Annual charge exemption scheme

 The ACE scheme is a self-declaration scheme

 No third party certification is required for the ACE scheme.
 To maintain an ACE, sponsors are able to self-declare that their product had no turnover.
-Self-declarations must be submitted to the TGA between 1 July and 22 July each year (starting July 2016), or it will be assumed that the product generated greater than $0 turnover in the previous financial year.
+Self-declarations must be submitted to the TGA between 1 July and 22 July each year, or it will be assumed that the product generated greater than $0 turnover in the previous financial year.

-An audit program will be in place to monitor compliance
+An audit program is in place to monitor sponsor compliance

-To ensure compliance with the scheme an audit program will be in place to ensure that self-declarations are true and accurate.
+To ensure compliance with the scheme an audit program is in place to ensure that self-declarations are true and accurate.